 Findings

-• A one-SD increase in audience partisan alignment is associated with ~2.3–2.4 million fewer views, holding shares and clicks constant.
+• A one-SD increase in audience partisan alignment strength is associated with ~2.3–2.4 million fewer views, holding shares and clicks constant.

-• The shares-to-views amplification rate fluctuated from ~71 views/share in 2017-Q4 and 2019-Q2 down to ~46 in 2020-Q3 (election + pandemic).
+• The shares-to-views amplification rate ranged from ~71 views/share (2017-Q4, 2019-Q2) down to ~46 (2020-Q3).

-• The partisan penalty intensified sharply in 2020-Q3 (~-2.90 million views), coinciding with the “break the glass” period.
+• The partisan penalty intensified dramatically in 2020-Q3 (~-2.90 million views), aligning with reported “break the glass” measures.

-• The journalistic quality reward surged from ~31,500 extra views per quality point in 2020-Q2 to over 76,900 by mid-2021.
+• The journalistic quality reward surged from ~31,500 to over 76,900 views per quality point between 2020-Q2 and mid-2021.

 Connections